antvis/G2/site/docs/manual/component/tooltip.en.md

 The chart.on() method registers the specified listener to the chart.
 When the object triggers the specified event, the specified callback function will be executed.

-Here's an example of how to configure tooltip show/hide events:
+Here's how to configure tooltip show/hide events:

 ```js
 chart.on('tooltip:show', (event) => {